mohamed/tdm-hw-arbiter/README.md

 ![alt text](images/arbiter.png "Stage logic")

 ## Testing
-The component has been tested and simulated using the following tool:
+The component has been tested and simulated using the following tools:
 - Mentor Graphics ModelSim PE 10.3
+- Xilinx ISim 14.7

 ## License